 - Keep fingers away from being in between the boats and dock while at dock.

 - Make sure everything is properly put away at the end of each day.

 - Have fun!

 Concussions are a health issue that have been in the news the past few years.
 While rowing and tennis participants have a minimal risk of getting a concussion, the risk is higher for participants in sailing.

 In accordance with ONEC procedures, you will be advised if your child sustains a direct or indirect force to the head.
-We strongly recommend that you familiar yourself with the following:
+We strongly recommend that you familiarize yourself with the following:

-Please note that although helmets are not required to be worn at sailing camp, some sailors have started to wear them while practicing the sport to reduce the risk and impact of concussions.
-There will be a zero tolerance policy for anyone making fun of another camper for wearing a helmet.
+Please note that although helmets are not required to be worn at sailing camp, some sailors have started to wear them while practicing the sport in order to reduce the risk and impact of concussions.
+There will be a zero-tolerance policy for anyone making fun of another camper for wearing a helmet.